 Eid Al Fitr: Breaking of the holy fasting month of Ramadan – time of celebration.

 Pilgrimage: During the Hajj period – Muslims make the pilgrimage to Mecca

 Eid Al Adha: Day of festivities concluding the pilgrimage.
 Muslims observe this day by participating in the ritual of sacrifice and distribution of food.

 Islamic New Years Day

 The Holy Prophet Mohammed’s (Peace be upon Him) Birthday: A modest ceremony of remembrance.

 Fridays are when the Eid Al Juma prayers are held.
 A ‘kutba’ or speech is held in the mosque just before the midday prayer and most Muslims will make a special effort to attend the Friday’s prayers as these are considered to be one of the important prayer gatherings of the week.

 Business may resume in the afternoon, however most offices will remain closed.
-The retail sector is open after 4pm.
-The big supermarket chains e.g. Carrefour, Spinneys, Choithrams, are open from 10 a.m.
+Parts of the retail sector only open after 4pm.
 Selected cafes are also open in the morning e.g. The Lime Tree, Starbucks, Dome, More.
 Most major food outlets serve ‘Brunch’